If you’re reading this, odds are your husky is your constant companion, trailing you wherever you go.

 - Separation anxiety

-Whether you find this behavior frustrating or even quite nice, it’s beneficial to know why it’s happening.
-Thankfully, this is something that many dogs do, which means by now, we have some pretty good answers backed up by research and science to explain it.
+Since many dogs engage in this behavior, by now, we have some pretty good answers backed up by research and science to explain it.

 1. Your Husky Knows He Receives Things When He’s Close To You